JesusTheHun/storybook-addon-remix-react-router/README.md

 ## Decorate a specific story

-If you want to change the router config just for one story you can do the following :
+To change the config for a single story, you can do the following :

 ```tsx
 import { withRouter } from 'storybook-addon-react-router-v6';